Today in History: May 28

 Once out of school, Thorpe was signed by John McGraw to play with the National League Champion New York Giants, which included Rube Marquard, Buck Herzog, Fred Snodgrass, Christy Mathewson, "Chief" Meyers, Larry Doyle, and Fred Merkel.
 From 1913 to 1929, Thorpe played professionally, for many years switching according to the season from baseball to football.

-Thorpe was the first president of the new American Professional Football Association (later the National Football League).
+Thorpe was the first president of the new American Professional Football Association (later the National Football League (external link)).
 His name and skill on the field gave credibility to the sport, which he played professionally until he was forty-one years old.
 For two of those years, he coached and played for the Oorang Indians, an all-Native-American franchise out of La Rue, Ohio.

 As his professional sports career drew to a close, the Depression proved a particularly difficult time for Thorpe.
 He held a variety of jobs but was too poor to buy a ticket to the 1932 Olympic Games; when he was invited to sit in the presidential box, a crowd of 105,000 stood to cheer him.